 T/5 Wesley Bernard Fancher was born in 1922 in Janesville, Wisconsin, to George W. Fancher & Jeanette Richardson-Fancher.
 His family resided at 529 Jefferson Street in Mason City, Illinois, but when his father died in the 1930s, he and his mother returned to Janesville.
 He was the half-brother of Capt.
 Walter Write the commanding officer of A Company, and he had a second half-brother, William Flesh.

 With his best friend Laurence Grim, he joined the Wisconsin National Guard while in high school.
-The tank company was federalized in September 1940 during his senior year of high school which resulted in him leaving school.
-On November 25, the company gathered at the armory in Janesville and departed for Fort Knox, Kentucky, on November 28.
+The tank company was federalized in November 25, 1940, during his senior year of high school which resulted in him leaving school.

 It is not known what job Wesley qualified at while training at Ft.
-Knox, but he was promoted to Tec 5.
+Knox, but he was promoted to Technician Fifth Grade.
 A soldier with the rank was referred to as corporal.
 During his time at the fort, he was trained to use all the equipment of the battalion.

 In the late summer of 1941, the 192nd was sent to Louisiana and took part in the maneuvers from September 1 through 30.
 It was after the maneuvers that the tankers expected to return to Ft.
 Knox, but instead, they were sent to Camp Polk and not given a reason why they were there.
 It was on the side of a hill that they learned that they were being sent overseas.
 Those 29 years or older were given the opportunity to resign from federal service and replacements for these men came from the 753rd Tank Battalion.